ifad/clammit/README.md

 1. Copy the compiled binary (bin/clammit), either into your project repository, or to an installation area.
 2. Edit the configuration file as appropriate.
 3. Configure your auto-start mechanism, be it God or init.d.
-An example systemd unig is provided.
+An example systemd unit is provided.
 4. Configure the upstream webserver to forward appropriate POST requests to clammit.

 ## API